 Design Fundamentals 2: Motion, Narrative, Screen

-Introduces narrative, sequence and interactivity as thematic concepts that can be applied to a screen based design outcome.
-You will be will be asked to consider how visual language, such as words, images, materials, format and structure can support narrative.
+This unit introduces narrative, sequence and interactivity as thematic concepts that can be applied to a screen-based design outcome.
+You will be asked to consider how visual language, such as words, images, materials, format and structure, can support narrative.

 Visual Theory: Message, Medium, Meaning

-Through the exploration of examples from historical and contemporary practice and analysis of your studio work, a range of topics will be examined.
+Through the exploration of examples from historical and contemporary practice and analysis of your studio work, you'll examine a range of topics.
 These will include basic concepts in semiotics, the relationship between word and image, the construction of narrative, photographic language, function and expression, culture connotation and myth, subversion and propaganda.

 Social and Cultural Contexts